Lovely-Sim-Racing/lovely-dashboard/docs/settings.md

 <br/>

+> [!WARNING]
+> **As of v2.0.0+ of the Lovely Dashboard**, you must update your Settings File to the latest version.
+The actual Settings File format has chnaged.
+Failing to update the Settings File will cause problem to the functionality of the Lovely Dashboard.

 ## Settings File
 To customise the **Lovely Dashboard**, you will need to copy the file `Lovely-Dashboard_settings.json` into the `./SimHub/JavascriptExtensions`.